We Heard From You! The Weird Symptoms of Psoriatic Arthritis

 Psoriatic arthritis is a challenging diagnosis to live with, especially because what it looks like can change so wildly from person to person.
 It can show up in parts of the body where you least expected it.
 It can affect your eyes, your bones and many other places in the body.

-What are the weird symptoms of psoriatic arthritis?
+A look at the weird symptoms of PsA

 To understand more about the many ways that psoriatic arthritis affects you, we reached out on the Psoriatic-Arthritis.com Facebook page, asking you to fill in the blank: “My strangest PsA symptom is: _____.”